 Roof tarping is one of the many things homeowners should know how to do in case of an emergency.
 It’s especially important if you live somewhere that sees a significant amount of severe weather events, as inclement weather is the primary culprit behind roof damage and the need for emergency repairs.

 The last thing you want to deal with is an open hole or weak spot in your roof that can easily lead to water damage or worse.
-In this article, we’ll walk you through all the steps you’ll need to know so you can keep your home safe with a temporary fix while you wait for an experienced roofer to come and make the proper repairs.
+In this article, we’ll walk you through all the essential steps of roof tarping that you’ll need to know so you can keep your home safe with a temporary fix while you wait for an experienced roofer to come and make the proper repairs.

-The most important step in carrying out this temporary fix is prepping for safety.
+The most important step when roof tarping is carrying out this temporary fix is prepping for safety.
 This involves making sure:

 - You have a sturdy ladder